-Students who wish to specialize in Old Testament or New Testament must have Hebrew and Greek to the level required by the Fuller MDiv All other students must have either Hebrew or Greek to the level required by the Fuller MDiv.
+Students who wish to specialize in Old Testament or New Testament must have at least eight quarter units of both Hebrew and Greek.
+All other students must have eight quarter units of either Hebrew or Greek..
 Students may take Hebrew or Greek for credit as a part of their ThM course work.
 A maximum total of 16 quarter units of language study (biblical and research languages combined) may be applied toward the ThM degree requirements.